Cirzen/BigAsciiChars/README.md

 # BigAsciiChars

-BigAsciiChars is a module that displays a given string as if it were on 5 x 5 grid of large pixels.
+BigAsciiChars is a module that displays a given string as if it were on a grid of large pixels.

 ## Installing